 This is a much lower tax rate than if you’d earned the same income personally, and paid tax at your personal tax rate — which might be as high as 50% or more.

 However, you can only benefit from the lower tax on earnings in your corporation if you are able to leave some of your earnings in the corporation, rather than drawing them out to cover your living expenses.
-If you need most or even all of your earnings to meet your day-to-day living expenses — which is not uncommon for physicians in the early years of practicing — then you may not be able to benefit from the tax rates on earnings in the corporation.
+If you need most or even all of your earnings to meet your day-to-day living expenses — which is not uncommon for physicians or dentists in the early years of practicing — then you may not be able to benefit from the tax rates on earnings in the corporation.

 Eventually, you will withdraw the funds in the corporation, such as during retirement.
 At that time, the withdrawn funds will be taxable at your personal rate.
 During all of the years the funds were in the corporation, however, they were taxed at lower rates — meaning your savings might grow more quickly than if they were subject to higher personal tax as you earned them.

 That’s why an important question in determining whether you should incorporate or not is whether you are able to put aside income and save it in the corporation.
 Early-stage physicians or dentists may have higher expenses — such as repaying student loan, establishing their practice in a new community, or saving for a down payment — which means there’s not as much to set aside to meet future needs.
 As you get established, however, incorporation may become an option you should consider.

 If you have questions about financial planning or whether incorporation is right for you, talk to one of our dedicated RBC Healthcare Specialists and see how they can help.

 Read related story: Starting Your Own Practice: 5 Questions to ask yourself